Spartan-301/standalone-projects/README.md

 # standalone-projects
-quick coding projects done to learn how to program
+quick coding projects done to learn to code